The header image is the default header image for the site.

 Finally, wood floors can be somewhat noisy when walking across them, depending on the shoes you’re wearing.
 One way to dampen the sound is to install an insulating layer underneath the floor.
 You can also place a rug on top of the floor to quiet things down a bit.
 And because wood floors are cool to the touch, a rug also provides extra comfort for those who enjoy going barefoot indoors!

 Engineered hardwood consists of a thick plywood base covered by a thin hardwood veneer.
-It offers beauty and durability at a lower price point than traditional hardwood.
+It offers beauty and durability at a lower price point than traditional hardwood, making it one of the most popular types of wood flooring for budget-conscious homeowners.

-Engineered wood also stands up to many types of damage when compared with hardwood.
+When comparing hardwood and engineered hardwood, engineered wood also stands up to many types of damage when compared with hardwood.
 It is more scratch-resistant, which helps to retain its appearance over time.
-It’s also less likely to warp when exposed to humid conditions.
+It’s also less likely to warp when exposed to humid conditions, which makes it a smart choice for basements, kitchens and other moisture-prone spaces.

 Another advantage of engineered wood is that it’s easy to install.
 The boards are designed to click together, with no need for a hammer and nails to lock them in place.
-This makes them a great choice for DIY projects.
+This makes them a great choice for DIY projects and faster hardwood flooring installation timelines overall.

 One thing to consider is that some engineered wood planks are less amenable to refinishing than hardwood.
-This may pose a challenge if you decide to change the look of your flooring in the future.
+Some engineered hardwood flooring planks have a thinner veneer layer that limits how many times they can be sanded and refinished.
+If you plan to change the look of your floors in the future, look for engineered products with a thicker wear layer or consider solid hardwood instead.

 With a timeless appeal that spans the decades, wood floors have remained an enduring favorite among homeowners.
 Whether you’re considering a new build or remodel, drop by Mid-City Lumber for quality flooring and other materials.
 We’ll make sure you find everything you need to complete your project on time and on budget!